 She also openly shared that a few years prior to posting her before photo, she battled with severe cystic acne.
 She wrote: "Know I had horrible cystic acne a year or two before the left picture and felt alone, and would cry almost daily."

 If you too would like to make magic happen on your skin, she shared that she used a prescription retinoid called Tretinoin 0.025%.
 "I did not go to derm although I had access to RX retinol," she wrote in her comments.
 Her diet played a major part as well.
 "I don't think that was the only thing that really helped me though, although definitely a part of it all.
 Going vegan has improved the texture of my skin and frequency of pimples appearing as well as the other activities in my routine.
-Diet is a part of too for sure!" she wrote.
+Diet is a part of skincare too for sure!" she wrote.

 Cut out dairy products to reduce acne flare-ups.
 Because many cows in the United States are given growth hormones, the hormone levels in milk can play a role in excess sebum production, which promotes acne.

 We're not saying you have to go vegan; retinol will do the job.
 Its skin powers have been confirmed to us time and again by expert dermatologists.
 "Retinoids are the absolute backbone of an acne treatment since they treat acne by de-clogging pores," Melissa Levin, MD, told Byrdie.
 "They also work to normalize skin cell turnover and act as an anti-inflammatory.
-Furthermore, have been proven to improve skin discoloration and texture and, therefore, restore the skin from prior outbreaks."
+Furthermore, they have been proven to improve skin discoloration and texture and, therefore, restore the skin from prior outbreaks."

 Meet the Expert